Close project page

 Figma, Solidworks, Keyshot, Adobe Suite, Microsoft Office

-Contextualized within Córdoba, Argentina's Social Economy Markets, Feriante is a phygital system designed to enhance accessibility, streamline operations and serve as a governance tool.
+Contextualized within Córdoba, Argentina's Social Economy Markets, Feriante is a phygital service system designed to improve accessibility, streamline operations, and function as a governance tool.

 The Social Economy Markets are located in the urban area of Córdoba, Argentina, with 63 markets operating by 2023.
 These markets provide self-managed employment opportunities and vendor training, focusing on areas that enhance their initiatives, such as circular economy practices, finance, and digital marketing.
 Beyond their economic role, these spaces also serve as public platforms for social exchange and as reflections of neighborhood cultural identities.

-Based on desk and field research, Feriante aims to support service development while preserving the organic nature of the markets' political processes by proposing a decentralized configuration of actors within a new organizational structure.
+Based on desk and field research, Feriante supports service development while maintaining the organic nature of market political processes through a decentralized organizational structure.

-The system’s onboarding touchpoint is a mobile app that provides visitors and potential vendors with key information, such as schedules and market locations.
-Additionally, the app integrates three primary service processes into a single digital channel: registering for the service, reserving market stalls, and participating in markets—either independently or with assistance from organizers.
+The system’s onboarding touchpoint is a mobile app that provides visitors and potential vendors with key information, also integrating three primary service processes: registering for the service, reserving market stalls, and participating in markets—either independently or with assistance from organizers.

 Register